marclandy/enterprise-infra/solutions/sd-wan+sse/Federated Orchestration for Global Multi-Cloud Networking (MCN).md

 ## 9. Recommendations for Next Steps

+1. Establish customer connectivity requirements across, Telcos, SD-WAN, SASE, cloud, SaaS.
-1. Map existing provider and platform relationships (Telco, IX/CX, Cloud)
+2. Map existing provider and platform relationships (Telco, IX/CX, Cloud)
-2. Identify orchestration silos (network, cloud, security, identity)
+3. Identify orchestration silos (network, cloud, security, identity)
-3. Conduct a PoC with a provider like Coevolve or Expereo
+4. Conduct a PoC with a provider ( Coevolve or Expereo )
-4. Develop a Federated Service Catalog and standard API interface set
+5. Develop a Federated Service Catalog and standard API interface set
-5. Establish governance around SLA, security policy, and identity roles across domains
+6. Establish governance around SLA, security policy, and identity roles across domains
+7. Assess Network Automation Strategy.
+Revise/refresh the enterprise network roadmap, as per this proposal (including an evaluation of *Intent-Driven Automation*).

-## Conclusion: Your Federated Orchestrator Proposal Makes Sense
+## Conclusion: Federated Orchestrator Proposal Makes Sense

 This model acknowledges the policy-plane convergence achieved by companies like Cato—consolidating SD-WAN, SSE, and ZTNA into a unified, managed service.
 However, enterprise-scale needs such as industrial M&A, remote OT control, and global SaaS optimization demand deeper orchestration across IX fabrics, CSP edge presence, and telco underlay coordination.
 Independent players like Coevolve have the neutrality and flexibility to deliver this model at scale—especially when combined with infrastructure players like Equinix or Megaport.

-Your proposal enables enterprises to abstract service delivery complexity, automate site-to-cloud-to-partner provisioning, and bring network, security, and cloud stakeholders under a federated operating envelope.
+This proposal enables enterprises to abstract service delivery complexity, automate site-to-cloud-to-partner provisioning, and bring network, security, and cloud stakeholders under a federated operating envelope.
 This isn't a reinvention of SD-WAN—it's the logical next phase: dynamic, intent-driven, and API-first connectivity that behaves more like DevOps pipelines than legacy WAN provisioning workflows.

-## Appendix A: The Opportunity — Full-Scope MCN Orchestration

-While existing solutions provide integrated overlays and security controls, most do not orchestrate the full physical and logical path: from enterprise edge to CSP tenant, through IX/CX fabrics and cloud routers, to SaaS front doors or data pipelines.

-This federated model highlights a clear opportunity:

-- Stitching connectivity services across providers
-- Providing secure, policy-based remote access
-- Dynamically brokering underlay and overlay capacity

-This is especially vital for enterprises undergoing rapid expansion, M&A, or OT/IT convergence.
+## Appendix:

 ### Use Cases for Industrial Customers